The Kremlin Letter

 Authorship and Creation

-The Kremlin Letter's producer is recorded as Carter DeHaven[28].
-Its director is recorded as John Huston[4].
-Its screenwriter is recorded as John Huston[5].
+The Kremlin Letter was produced by Carter DeHaven[28].
+It was directed by John Huston[4].
+John Huston wrote the screenplay for it[5].
 Cast members include Bibi Andersson[10], Richard Boone[11], Nigel Green[12], Dean Jagger[13], Patrick O'Neal[14], and George Sanders[15].

 Publication

-The Kremlin Letter's publication date is recorded as +1970-01-01T00:00:00Z[29].
-Its original language of film or TV show is recorded as English[30].
+The Kremlin Letter was released on January 1, 1970[29].
+The original language of it was English[30].
 Genres include spy film[7], LGBTQ-related film[8], and political thriller film[9].
+It was distributed by video on demand[31].

 Why It Matters

-The Kremlin Letter ranks in the top 3% of film entities by monthly Wikipedia readership (158 views/month).[2]
-It has Wikipedia articles in 12 language editions, a strong signal of global cultural recognition.[31]
+The Kremlin Letter has Wikipedia articles in 12 language editions, a strong signal of global cultural recognition.[2]
 It is known by 10 alternative names across languages and contexts.[32]